Richard H. Lewis Alternative

 Richard H. Lewis Alternative serves 24 students in grades Kindergarten-12.

 Richard H. Lewis Alternative placed in the top 50% of all schools in California for overall test scores (math proficiency is top 30%, and reading proficiency is top 50%) for the 2018-19 school year.

 The percentage of students achieving proficiency in math is <50% (which is higher than the California state average of 40%) for the 2018-19 school year.
 The percentage of students achieving proficiency in reading/language arts is ≥50% (which is lower than the California state average of 51%) for the 2018-19 school year.

-Richard H. Lewis Alternative's student population of 33 students has declined by 8% over five school years.
+Richard H. Lewis Alternative's student population of 24 students has stayed relatively flat over five school years.